Abdulrahmanshahzad/Lecture-Summarizer/README.md

 # Lec2Notes
 ![Image of Website](/readmepic.png)
-**Lec2Notes** takes in an audio of your lecture and makes personalized and concise notes for you that you can read on a Google Doc.
+**Lec2Notes** takes in the audio of your lecture and makes personalized and concise notes for you that you can read on a Google Doc.

 ![Image of TheThing](/process.png)